Glamorgan County Cricket Club in 2005: MCC University Match: Glamorgan v Cardiff UCCE (9–11 April)

-On the first day of this match at Sophia Gardens, Cardiff, Glamorgan scored runs at nearly six an over as David Hemp (120), Matthew Maynard (105) and Ian Thomas (133) all making centuries.
+On the first day of this match at Sophia Gardens, Glamorgan scored runs at nearly six an over as David Hemp (120), Matthew Maynard (105) and Ian Thomas (133) all making centuries.
 They continued on the second day, adding 87 for the last three wickets to end with a total of 603, until Cardiff UCCE finally dismissed them – before they were bowled out for 152 in reply, spinner Dean Cosker taking three for 13.
 However, Glamorgan chose not to enforce the follow-on and elected for more batting practice.
 By close of play they were 134 for no loss.
 On the third and final day, Mark Wallace and Jonathan Hughes both completed their centuries, making 117 and 109 (retired hurt) respectively.
 Glamorgan eventually declared on 381 for 3 after 28 third-day overs, leaving Cardiff UCCE an impossible 833 to win – before Andrew Davies nipped out a wicket after five minutes.
 After Simon Jones got another, and Cardiff UCCE were 57 for 2, Rhodri Lloyd and Simon Butler got together for three hours, until the end of the match.
 When Lloyd was out for 102, Butler was on 104, and the game ended in a draw.